BloomTech-Labs/life-logger-fe/README.md

 ## Installation Instructions

-Clone this project and run `npm i` at the root of this project in your terminal.
+Clone this project and run `npm install` at the root of this project in your terminal.

 ## Testing